 AR 229A: Photography as Image Gathering

-Process, techniques, and aesthetics of taking and developing black and white film photographs.
-No prerequisites, but the student should have access to a camera with adjustable aperture and shutter speeds.
+Process, techniques, and aesthetics of making black and white film photographs.
+No prerequisites, but the student should have access to a 35mm film camera with adjustable aperture and shutter speeds.

 AR 241: Intermediate Drawing

 Explore a variety of approaches to drawing, using traditional and non-traditional media.
 Prerequisites: AR 101A and AR 102A.

 This course introduces students to the basic principles of how a museum operates.
 Through lectures, case studies, guest speakers, and field trips, students will experience various departments within a museum.